Improved Constraints on the 21 cm EoR Power Spectrum and the X-Ray Heating of the IGM with HERA Phase I Observations: Analysis Pipeline Validation with Simulations

 The power spectra include signal loss corrections for crosstalk subtraction and coherent time averaging, as described in \autoref{sec:correcting_bias}, but no correction for non-redundancy as none is included in the simulation.
 For comparison, we also show the results of a simulation run with only the mock EoR with no foregrounds, noise, systematics, or flags (black line).
 It is interpolated directly onto the grid of the final LST-binned data set, time-averaged, converted to pseudo-Stokes I, and formed into power spectra.

 In general, we find the results of our end-to-end test in good agreement with the mock EoR-only power spectrum, as the bottom panels of \autoref{fig:validation_final_pspec} show.
-There is certainly no evidence for an additional, unaccounted-for contribution to signal loss that might lead us to report artificially low upper limits.
+Though the error bars on the power spectrum with EoR signal may be underestimates (since sample variance is not accounted for in our real pipeline), there is no evidence for an additional, unaccounted-for contribution to signal loss that might lead us to report artificially low upper limits.
 If anything, we see some evidence that our results are biased slightly high.
 This is likely due to a number of factors; the bias high due to rare absolute calibration failures, a possible overestimation of the impact of signal loss, and the effect of flagging and inpainting.
 When the same pipeline is run without the EoR, the results are consistent with noise at almost all $k$---a result of the somewhat aggressive cuts we discuss in \autoref{sec:xtalk_updates} and \autoref{sec:kcuts}---though we unsurprisingly do see some residual foregrounds at very low $k$, especially in Band 1.
 This is consistent with what we see in the real data in most fields (see \autoref{sec:sphere_limits}).

 \needspace{2cm}